tanveer-gkmit/accipere-docs/docs/index.md

 - Focused on building a solid foundation for data management and workflows
 - AI-based candidate filtering and predictive analytics are deferred for later integration

-## Workflow

-1. HR or recruiter logs in securely
-2. HR posts a new job with relevant department and details
-3. Applicants register and apply for available jobs
-4. Department reviewers track applications and update statuses
-5. System maintains logs of all status updates and user actions
-6. Reports and analytics (basic) are generated for monthly overview

 ## Use Cases

-### Use Case 1: Job Applicant Workflow
+### Use Case 1: Applicant Applies for Job

-This covers the complete journey of a candidate applying for a job through our portal.

-**Actor:** Job Applicant (User)
+**Actor:** Job Applicant

-**Main Flow:**

-The applicant starts by visiting the website and browsing through available job listings.
-When they find something interesting, they can view detailed information about the job including the description, requirements, and benefits package.

-Once they decide to apply, they need to:
-- Upload their resume and any supporting documents
+**Steps:**

+1. Visit website and browse jobs
+2. Click on a job to see details
+3. Upload resume (PDF or DOC)
-- Fill out the application form with personal information, work experience, and education details
+4. Fill out application form
-- Submit the complete application
+5. Submit application

-After submission, the system sends them a confirmation email with application details.

-**System Boundary:** Accipere Job Application Portal

-**Key Points:**
-- Browsing jobs doesn't require login, but applying does
-- Resume upload supports PDF, DOC, and DOCX formats
+6. Get confirmation email

+**Notes:**

+- No login needed to browse jobs
-- Application form validates required fields before submission
+- No login required
-- Confirmation is sent immediately after successful submission

 ---

-### Use Case 2: Admin User Management
+### Use Case 2: Admin Adds New User

-This describes how system administrators add new team members to the platform.

-**Actor:** System Administrator
+**Actor:** Admin

-**Main Flow:**

-Admin logs into the admin panel and accesses the user management settings.
-To add a new user, they:
+**Steps:**

+1. Login to admin panel
+2. Go to user management
-1. Enter the new user's email address
+3. Enter new user's email
-2. Select which department they belong to
+4. Select their department
-3. Assign an appropriate role (HR Team Member, Hiring Manager, Recruiter, or Admin)

-Once these details are filled, the system sends an invitation email to the new user.
-The email contains a secure setup link that's valid for 48 hours.

-**Secondary Actor:** New User

-The new user receives the email, clicks the setup link, and creates their password.
-After that, they can log in with their credentials.

-**System Boundary:** Accipere Admin Panel

-**Important Notes:**
-- Only admins can add new users
-- Email addresses must be unique in the system
+5. Assign group (Administrator, Recruiter and Technical Evaluator)
+6. System sends invite email

+**What happens next:**

+- New user gets email with setup link
-- Setup links expire after 48 hours for security
+- Link expires in 48 hours
-- Users can't change their own role, only admins can do that
+- User clicks link and creates password
+- User can now login

 ---

-### Use Case 3: HR Team Application Screening
+### Use Case 3: HR Reviews Applications

-This is the workflow HR team members follow when reviewing job applications.

 **Actor:** HR Team Member

-**Main Flow:**

-HR team member logs in and lands on their dashboard.
-From there, they can view the list of all applications with options to filter by status (new, under review, shortlisted, etc.) or by position, and search for specific applicants.

-When they open an application, they can see:
-- The applicant's resume
+**Steps:**

+1. Login to dashboard
+2. See list of applications
+3. Filter by status or job position
+4. Click on an application to open it
-- Filled application form
+5. Review resume and application form
-- Any additional documents uploaded

-**Screening Process:**

-While reviewing, the HR member:
-- Checks if qualifications match the job requirements
-- Reviews work experience and education background
-- Adds internal notes for other team members
+6. Add notes for team
-- Rates or scores the candidate based on criteria

-After screening, they update the application status and can:
-- Move the candidate to the next stage (schedule interview, request more info, or forward to hiring manager)
-- Reject the application with a reason

-The system automatically sends a status update email to the applicant whenever their application status changes.

-**System Boundary:** Accipere HR Dashboard

-**Workflow Notes:**
+7. Update status (shortlist, reject, or interview)
+8. System emails applicant about status change

+**Notes:**

-- Multiple HR members can review the same application
+- Multiple HR members can review same application
-- All notes and status changes are logged with timestamps
+- All changes are logged with timestamps
-- Applicants only see major status updates, not internal notes
-- Rejected candidates receive a polite email with feedback (if provided)
-- Interview scheduling integrates with the calendar system

 ---